 As we age, the melanin pigment in our hair follicles decreases, causing hair to turn grey.
 But thanks to old wives’ tales, there’s still mystery surrounding silver tresses.
 We asked Toronto-based dermatologist Dr. Lisa Kellett to separate fact from fiction.

 Myth #1: If you pull out a grey hair, three will pop up in its place.

 False: If you yank out a grey hair, it’s not going to multiply, says Kellett.
-But she warns against getting pluck happy.
+But she warns against plucking.
 If you’re pulling out with force, you could permanently damage the hair follicle, which could lead to it ceasing to produce hair at all.

 Myth #2: Stress causes grey hair.

 True, sort of: This answer isn’t black and white.
 There are some studies that show that stress may affect melanin production beneath your scalp, but there’s no hard evidence on the connection.